Dutch PM Rutte fights for political life after blunder

 The Omtzigt affair was not the first time that Rutte has blamed a poor memory for making false statements in public.

-Saying he did not have “an active memory” of crucial details, he survived a string of heated debates in recent years, on issues ranging from Iraqi civilians killed in Dutch bombardments to a corporate lobby to scrap the country’s dividend tax.
+Saying he did not have “an active memory” of crucial details, he survived a string of heated debates in recent years, on issues ranging from Iraqi civilians killed in Dutch bombardments to a corporate lobby to scrap a dividend tax.

 Our Standards: The Thomson Reuters Trust Principles.